The Mole (American TV series) season 6: Episode 1

-All 12 candidates meet at a plane in the Daintree Rainforest for the first mission.
+All 12 contestants meet at a plane in the Daintree Rainforest for the first mission.
 They must split into three groups to find and retrieve three cargo crates within the jungle: one suspended from a tree, one buried underground and one submerged in a river.
 For each crate found and returned to the plane within one hour, and kept there until the following morning, $5,000 is be added to the pot.

 Inside the plane are bags of maps and supplies which groups can use to help them locate and retrieve the crates.
 Each bag also contains an envelope with a clue to help them release the crate, however opening it reduces the crate's value by $2,500.
 Also hidden inside the plane is a secret mission.
 If the contestant who finds the mission is able to steal one of the crates undetected, the value of that crate is doubled.
 However, if they are caught, the crate loses all value.

 $12,500 was earned for the pot.